I. Mechanical properties of steel

 IV.
 Overview of Steel Number Representation Method in China

-The product brand is generally represented by combining Chinese alphabet, chemical element symbol and Arabic number.
+The product brand is generally represented by combining the Chinese alphabet, chemical element symbol, and Arabic number.
 That is:

-(1) The chemical elements in steel numbers are represented by international chemical symbols, such as Si, Mn, Cr, etc. Mixed rare earth elements are represented by RE (or Xt).
+(1) International chemical symbols, such as Si, Mn, Cr, etc., represent steel numbers' chemical elements.
+Mixed rare earth elements are represented by RE (or Xt).

 (2) Product name, use, smelting and pouring methods, etc., are generally expressed by abbreviations of Chinese phonetics.

-(3) The content of main chemical elements (%) in steel is expressed by Arabic numerals.
+(3) Arabic numerals express the content of theleadingn chemical elements (%) in steel.

-When using Chinese alphabet to represent product name, use, characteristics and process method, the first letter is usually selected from Chinese alphabet to represent product name.
-When repeating with the selected letter of another product, the second or third letter can be used, or the first alphabet of two Chinese characters can be selected at the same time.
+When using the Chinese alphabet to represent the product name, use, characteristics, and process method, the first letter is usually selected from the Chinese alphabet to represent the product name.
+When repeating the chosen letter of another product, the second or third letter can be used, or the first alphabet of two Chinese characters can be selected simultaneously.

-Where there is no Chinese character or Chinese alphabet available for the time being, the symbols shall be English letters.
+Where there is no Chinese character or alphabet available for now, the symbols shall be English letters.

 Post time: Dec-12-2022